 On August 20, 2003, the Company entered into a loan agreement with an accredited non-U.S. investor.
 Under the terms of the loan, the Company borrowed \$500,000 from the investor.
 The note has an interest rate of 8% per annum.
 The note was due on a date that is one hundred (120) days from the issuance date.
 In the event of default by the Company only, the principal of the note is convertible into shares of common stock at \$1.75 per share.
 As the conversion price per share was less than the20-day average market value of the stock, the Company recorded an expense of \$96,207 for the beneficial conversion feature of the note.
 The convertible debenture was issued in reliance on an exemption available from registration under Regulation S of the Securities Act of 1933, as amended.
+On the due date of the note, the note holder agreed to extend the term and compromise the debt with stock rather than a cash payment.
 On December 16, 2003, the note holder converted the note into 285,715 shares of the Company's common stock.